CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 The CGNS standard, applied through the use of the supplied software, is intended to:

+ * facilitate the exchange of CFD data
+   * between sites
-facilitate the exchange of CFD data between sites between applications codes across computing platforms stabilize the archiving of CFD data The principal target of CGNS is data normally associated with compressible viscous flow (i.e., the Navier-Stokes equations), but the standard is also applicable to subclasses such as Euler and potential flows.
+   * between applications codes
+   * across computing platforms
+ * stabilize the archiving of CFD data

+The principal target of CGNS is data normally associated with compressible viscous flow (i.e., the Navier-Stokes equations), but the standard is also applicable to subclasses such as Euler and potential flows.
 The CGNS standard addresses the following types of data.

+ * Structured, unstructured, and hybrid grids
+ * Flow solution data, which may be nodal, cell-centered, face-centered, or edge-centered
+ * Multizone interface connectivity, both abutting and overset
+ * Boundary conditions
-Structured, unstructured, and hybrid grids Flow solution data, which may be nodal, cell-centered, face-centered, or edge-centered Multizone interface connectivity, both abutting and overset Boundary conditions Flow equation descriptions, including the equation of state, viscosity and thermal conductivity models, turbulence models, and multi-species chemistry models Time-dependent flow, including moving and deforming grids Dimensional units and nondimensionalization information Reference states Convergence history Association to CAD geometry definitions Much of the standard and the software is applicable to computational field physics in general.
+ * Flow equation descriptions, including the equation of state, viscosity and thermal conductivity models, turbulence models, and multi-species chemistry models
+ * Time-dependent flow, including moving and deforming grids
+ * Dimensional units and nondimensionalization information
+ * Reference states
+ * Convergence history
+ * Association to CAD geometry definitions

+Much of the standard and the software is applicable to computational field physics in general.
 Disciplines other than fluid dynamics would need to augment the data definitions and storage conventions, but the fundamental database software, which provides platform independence, is not specific to fluid dynamics.

+.. _General-ref:

 General Description
 -------------------